-One hot summer day I was thinking of lasagna, it was a perfect day to BBQ and I was wondering what to do with oversized zucchini.
-With all ingredients on hand I created and grilled what we now call, Italian Zucchini Boats appropriately named after its shape.
-These boats take on all the flavors of lasagna, and were initially grilled and served as the main dish.
-Off season smaller store bought zucchini baked in the oven make a good mini-side.
-This recipe is in the local bi-annual PBS cookbook fundraiser and I recently had fun presenting it on the live broadcast, my profile photo is from that day.
+One hot summer day, a perfect time to BBQ, I was wondering what to do with over sized zucchini and so using ingredients on hand I created what we call Italian Zucchini Boats - appropriately named after its shape.
+The grilled boats take on the flavors of a smoky lasagna and were served as a side dish.
+This recipe is in the local bi-annual PBS cookbook fundraiser and I recently had fun presenting it on the live broadcast.

 Note: Stuffing ingredient amounts are not given because this recipe depends on the size of the zucchini and how many you plan to make.
 Eyeball it.

 Medium large to monster sized zucchini (cut 6-7 inch inches in length)

 Ricotta Cheese - fresh would be wonderful

 Bocconcini Mozzarella balls (or cube up a mozzarella ball if you can’t find bocconcini)

 Marinara sauce - your favorite

 Pecorino Romano cheese – microplane grated

 Fresh Italian parsley and/or other seasonings of choice